-Other ways to share knowledge include setting up multi-generational work teams and asking employees to share their thoughts about company culture, policies, procedures and tools via blogs or wikis.
+Other ways to share knowledge include setting up multi-generational work teams and asking employees to share their thoughts about company culture, policies, procedures, and software.

 Retirement will eventually come for those baby boomers in the workplace.
 However, having the right tools and strategy in place can help you weather the generational change.
-With expert recruiting advice and the latest hiring trends, Monster Hiring Solutions can help your company get the millennial pipeline open and ensure that the best is yet to come!
+Get expert recruitment and management advice from Monster.